Cybersecurity Insurance Requirements: 9 Controls You’ll Need

 Cybersecurity insurance provides coverage for losses incurred by a cyberattack.
 Given the high cost of a data breach, many organizations are turning to this specialized insurance to protect their financial wellbeing.

-1. Pentest on file within the last 12 months
+1. Make sure you have a pentest on file within the last 12 months.

 When’s the last time your organization used penetration testing services?

-This is a rigorous process conducted by a third party.
-Ethical hackers scope out your network for vulnerabilities, then try to exploit them as a real hacker would.
+A penetration test is a rigorous process in which ethical hackers scope out your network for vulnerabilities, then try to exploit them as a real hacker would.
 You get a detailed report of any weaknesses found—plus a clear plan to mitigate them.

 Cyber insurers typically want to see that you’ve conducted a pentest in the last 12 months.
 It’s a shorthand way for them to assess your network vulnerabilities (and your commitment to regular pentests).

-2. HIPAA or PCI-DSS gap assessment on file (if applicable)
+2. Make sure you have a HIPAA or PCI-DSS gap assessment on file, if applicable.

-If your organization falls under HIPAA regulation, or if you process credit card information, cyber insurers may want to see the results of your most recent gap assessment.
-If the assessment turned up any issues, the insurer will want to see documentation of all steps you’ve taken toward mitigation.
+If your organization falls under HIPAA regulation, or if you process credit card information, cyber insurers may want to see the results of your most recent gap assessment for the applicable regulatory framework.
+If the assessment turned up any issues, the insurer will want to see documentation of all steps you’ve taken to mitigate the gap and achieve compliance.

 If it’s been a while since you did a gap assessment, it may be time to repeat the process.
 Cybersecurity risks evolve quickly, and insurers will want to see that you’re up to date.